 The Highlands Council recognized the need for more refined information on steep slopes in the Highlands Region and is in the process of developing accurate slope data using laser technology.
 Aerial flyovers of the entire Highlands Region, using Light Detection and Ranging (LiDAR) technology, occurred in late 2006 to prepare an updated and accurate digital model of the Region.
 The result is a highly accurate Digital Elevation Model that provides two-foot contour interval mapping of the entire Highlands Region.
 This model is a valuable tool to assist municipalities and counties during development application review and provides important information for further development of the RMP.
-The Highlands Council will work with municipalities and counties to incorporate this newer data and model upon their completion.
+The Highlands Council will work with municipalities and counties this newer data and model upon their completion.

-[Insert municipality name] Chester includes [insert acres of each slope class] a cres of Moderate Constrained Slopes and [insert acres of each slope class] 85 acres of Severely Constrained Slopes [Use ERI Data tab in Data Table].
-Each of the steep slope protection classifications within [insert municipality name] Chester are depicted on Figure 11 [insert Figure number].
+The Borough of Stanhope[Insert municipality name] includes approximately 39[insert area of each slope class] acres of Moderate Constrained Slopes and 338[insert area of each slope class] acres of Severely Constrained Slopes [Use ERI Data tab in Data Table].
+Each of the steep slope protection classifications within the Borough of Stanhope [insert municipality name] are depicted on Figure 11[insert Figure number].